English Country Cottage – The Thatch Cottage

 This English country cottage featured on The British Traveler is called The Thatch Cottage.

 Described as a truly charming English country cottage, cozy, and comfortable, and set in a quiet hamlet.
 We don’t have hamlets in the states either, we have unincorporated settlements or neighborhoods in a city or village.

 After this long winter, it’s nice to look at a getaway, even if it’s a cottage across the ocean.

 The thatched roof on the cottage is what drew me in.
-Low beamed ceilings with an old fireplace has all the markings of a historic cottage, but I find no circa dates.
+Low-beamed ceilings with an old fireplace have all the markings of a historic cottage, but I find no circa dates.

 Rave reviews from customers call it a storybook cottage with a lovely garden to enjoy drinking tea.

 I’ve never seen a thatched roof cottage with my own eyes.
 It’s a centuries-old craft passed down from generation to generation.

 Usually made with wheat straw, reeds, sedges, heather or any locally grown vegetation.

 This thatched roof looks impeccable.

 This must be the quiet hamlet.
 Details list the English country cottage in South Perherwin, nr.
 Launceston.